timarkh/tsakorpus/docs/overview.rst

 Loading a source JSON document may require significantly more memory than it takes to store it on a hard drive.
 Consequently, loading large documents (> 100 Mb, which can happen in the case of e.g. long novels with heavy annotation) may lead to memory errors.
 If a memory error occurs, the file will still be indexed, but with a much slower iterative JSON parser (``ijson``).

 Memory consumed by Elasticsearch does not depend on the size of the corpus.
-Under default settings, it occupies 2 Gb of memory.
-You have to increase that amount in the Elasticsearch settings (``jvm.options`` file, the parameters are called ``Xms`` and ``Xmx``) if you have a large corpus (e.g. at least 4 Gb for 20 million tokens or 8 Gb for 200 million tokens).
+Under default settings, it occupies a fixed fraction of the available memory.
+You may want to have Elasticsearch use at least 2 Gb of memory (preferably more).

 Memory consumed by the indexator itself non-linearly depends on several parameters (number of tokens, number of sentences and number of documents), but for the sake of simplicity it can be thought of as depending on the number of tokens more or less linearly.
 The constant depends, of course, on the amount of annotation you have.
-In case of full morphological annotation, a ratio of 60-80 Mb per million tokens (for corpora containing 10-50 million tokens) can be expected.
+In case of full morphological annotation, a ratio of 70-100 Mb per million tokens (for corpora containing 10-100 million tokens) can be expected.

 The disk space required by the index depends primarily on the size of the corpus.
 Again, in case of full morphological annotation, you can expect 1 million tokens to take 0.5-0.7 Gb of disk space.